DryPeng/clashT/docs/configuration/inbound.md

 - TProxy UDP
 - Linux TUN device (Premium only)

 Connections to any inbound protocol listed above will be handled by the same internal rule-matching engine.
-That is to say, Clash does not (currently) support different rule sets for different inbounds.
+That is to say, ClashT does not (currently) support different rule sets for different inbounds.

 ## Configuration